ShashankGowni/Azure-Function-App-using-normal-search/README.md

 # Azure Function App using Normal Search

 This project implements two Azure Function APIs:

-1. **IndexDocuments**: This API accepts a document link (PDF or DOCX) and processes the document to index it into Azure AI search.
+1. **IndexDocuments**: Accepts a document link (PDF or DOCX) and indexes it into Azure AI search.
-2. **QueryKnowledgeBase**: This API allows querying the indexed documents and provides the relevant information using OpenAI's GPT model.
+2. **QueryKnowledgeBase**: Queries the indexed documents and retrieves relevant information using OpenAI's GPT model.

 ## Features

-- **IndexDocuments**:
+### **IndexDocuments**:
 - Reads documents from Azure Blob Storage.
 - Splits document content into chunks.
 - Indexes chunks into Azure AI search.
 - Handles errors and returns a status message.

-- **QueryKnowledgeBase**:
+### **QueryKnowledgeBase**:
 - Takes a user query and searches through the indexed content.
-  - Uses GPT to return relevant information or null if not found.
+- Uses GPT to return relevant information or null if no relevant information is found.

 ## Technologies Used
 - **Azure Functions**